MotherTongues/mothertongues/docs/guides/search.md

 ## Punctuation

-You might want to remove all punctuation from your search results, in case you want to return a result for `"hello"` when someone searches for `h,ello`, for example.
+You might want to remove all punctuation from your search results.
+That means, for example, that `sunflower` would be returned, even if someone searches for `sun-flower`.
+By default, many punctuation marks will be removed.
+You can change which punctuation marks will be removed by modifying the following config value:

 ```json hl_lines='5'
 ...